ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 Serialization means to store the structure of something in a format different and simpler than the structure itself.
 Here serialization of tree means converting it into an array format and deserialization would mean reconstructing the tree from the serialized array.

 There are various scenarios that can be encoutered for serializing trees:
-1. **If given Binary Tree is Complete Tree:** A Binary Tree is complete if all levels are completely filled except possibly the last level and all nodes of last level are as left as possible, level order traversal is sufficient to store the tree.
+1. **If given Binary Tree is Complete Tree:** A Binary Tree is complete if all levels are completely filled except possibly the last level and all nodes of last level are as left as possible.
+In this case level order traversal is sufficient to store the tree.
 We know that the first node is root, next two nodes are nodes of next level, next four nodes are nodes of 2nd level and so on.
 2. **If given Binary Tree is Full Tree:** A full binary tree is where every node has either 0 or 2 children.
 It is easy to serialize such trees as every internal node necessarily has 2 children.
 We can simply store preorder traversal of the tree with every null node being denoted by a special value, say -1.
 This way even when desrializing every time we would encounter -1 we would know we do not need to add a new node and move to the next element in order.
 3. **If the tree is neither full nor complete:** To serialize the tree we can use both inorder and preorder traversals of the tree as we can build the tree back using the two.
 This method eventually requires O(2N) space and O(2N) complexity for both serialization and desrialization.
 We can speed this up by converting the preorder traversal of the tree to match the one as mentioned in point 2, that is that of a full tree.
 Every time we encounter a null node as the child of a node in our preorder traversal, we add '-1' to the preorder traversal answer.
-This way in a single iteration and approcimately O(N) space we can store the serialized array and similarly in O(N) space and time we can covnert the arrray back into the tree as discussed in step two.
+This way in a single iteration and approximately O(N) space we can store the serialized array and similarly in O(N) space and time we can covnert the arrray back into the tree as discussed in step two.
 The process is depicted in detail in the code below:
 ```java
 class Solution
 {